 When to Submit - Within five (5) working days following the date of an accidental discharge.
 Continue reporting as required by Water Board staff.

-Report Contents -
+Report Contents

 The report shall include the Office of Emergency Services (OES) Incident/Assessment Form, a full description and map of the accidental discharge incident (i.e. location, time and date, source, discharge constituent and quantity, aerial extent, and photo documentation).
 If applicable, the OES Written Follow-Up Report may be substituted.